Is It Seasonal Allergies or COVID-19?

 How do the symptoms of COVID-19 differ from the symptoms of spring allergies?

-In both cases the lungs and throat might be affected, but with a viral illness there is fever—and that’s not present with allergies.
-Allergies to pollen and grasses cause sneezing and itchiness in the eyes, nose and throat, but you would not see those symptoms from the novel coronavirus.
+With a viral illness like COVID-19, there is typically a fever, which is not present with allergies.
+Allergies to pollen cause sneezing and itchiness in the eyes, nose, and throat, which is less common with COVID-19.
 Cough is a common symptom of COVID-19, which can also be present in some patients with allergies.
+Sudden loss of smell or taste, without significant nasal symptoms, also points to COVID-19.

 Here’s another difference between COVID-19 and seasonal allergies: With seasonal allergies, the symptoms tend to wax and wane and get worse when you are outside.
 With a viral infection, there’s typically a steady worsening.